Chart Color Schemes

 Employment performance in Proserpine exceeds national averages across key labour market indicators

-Proserpine has a significant employment specialization in mining, with an employment share 2.1 times the regional level.
-However, health care & social assistance has limited presence at 10.0% compared to the regional average of 16.1%.
-Employment opportunities locally may be limited, as indicated by Census data showing fewer working residents than the overall population.
-Over the year to September 2025, employment increased by 4.5%, while labour force grew by 4.4%, leading to a slight decrease in unemployment rate of 0.1 percentage points.
-In contrast, Rest of Qld had employment growth of 1.7% and labour force growth of 2.1%, with an increase in unemployment rate of 0.3 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01%, with the state unemployment rate at 4.2%.
-National forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 11.8% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Proserpine's employment mix suggests local employment should increase by 5.4% over five years and 11.8% over ten years.
+Proserpine has a significant employment specialization in mining, with a share 2.1 times the regional level.
+Health care & social assistance had limited presence at 10.0% compared to the regional 16.1%.
+The area may offer limited local employment opportunities based on Census data comparison of working population and resident population.
+Over the 12 months to September 2025, employment increased by 4.5%, labour force by 4.4%, reducing the unemployment rate by 0.1 percentage points.
+In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Proserpine's employment mix suggests local employment should increase by 5.4% over five years and 11.8% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment